ramziay/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-03_instructions.md

 After completing this lab, you will be able to:

-1. Explain Azure Databricks
-2. Work with Azure Databricks
+1. Work with Azure Databricks
-3. Read data with Azure Databricks
+2. Read data with Azure Databricks
-4. Perform transformations with Azure Databricks
+3. Perform transformations with Azure Databricks

 ## Scenario